 To make the most of incentive stock options (ISOs), you must understand their tax fundamentals, explained by the editor-in-chief of myStockOptions.com in this engaging video.

-Incentive stock option (ISO) exercises made during a calendar year are reported to you and the IRS on Form 3921 early in the following year.
+Incentive stock option (ISO) exercises made during a calendar year must be reported by the company to you and the IRS on Form 3921 by January 31 of the following year.
 This article explains what you need to know about the information on the form, and how the form can help you better understand the complexities of ISO taxation.

 The line-by-line instructions explain how the AMT is calculated and what the IRS expects on the form, including the adjustment for ISO exercises.